 SAC Code Structure

-HSN vs SAC Codes: Key Differences in GST
+HSN vs SAC Codes: Major Differences

 While both systems serve classification purposes under GST, they differ significantly in application and structure.